Automate SQL Query Generation with a Custom Dust Agent

 Usage

-- The assistant should be used to generate a SQL query ready to be pasted in a data analysis tool (Metabase, Redshift, Snowflake) to answer a business question.
+- The agent should be used to generate a SQL query ready to be pasted in a data analysis tool (Metabase, Redshift, Snowflake) to answer a business question.

 - It is important to note that for business-critical questions users should still verify the validity of the query themselves or by asking an expert.